Matilda Bruckner

 Matilda Tomaryn Bruckner is an American scholar of medieval French literature.
 She is an authority on French romance from the twelfth and thirteenth century, and author and editor of four books on romance, Chrétien de Troyes, and the women troubadours.

 Professional career

 Bruckner received her A.B. from Bryn Mawr College and her M.Phil. and Ph.D. from Yale University.
-She taught at Princeton University for eight years, before accepting a position at Boston College in 1983, where she is a professor of French.
+She taught at Princeton University for eight years, before accepting a position at Boston College in 1983, where she is professor emerita of French.